-A central aspect of all these developments is the reducti-The problem of NOx in exhaust gases can thus be largely on of emission pollutants.
-For instance, fuel water emulsion (FWE) technology, which mixes the fuel on board with solved using SCR.
-However, the procedure can be optimised by modifying the engine.
-The great environmental fresh water.
-Experts refer to this as a "wet system", used for reducing the level of nitrogen oxide in the exhaust friendliness of the method is offset by the increased investment necessary for procurement, storage space and the gas.
-The system operates at lower temperatures than the conventional method, which leads to a lower level of NOx large quantities of ammonia/urea that are needed.
-SCR formation.
-The method relies on the continual supply of therefore results in an increase in annual expenses corresponding to around five percent of normal fuel costs. the fuel-water emulsion.
+A central aspect of all these developments is the reduction of emission pollutants.
+For instance, fuel water emulsion (FWE) technology, which mixes the fuel on board with fresh water.
+Experts refer to this as a "wet system", used for reducing the level of nitrogen oxide in the exhaust gas.
+The system operates at lower temperatures than the conventional method, which leads to a lower level of NOx formation.
+The method relies on the continual supply of the fuel-water emulsion.
 The process is controlled electronically and energy can be produced while the engine is running.
-Sulphur oxides, on the other hand, cannot be The market is in movement and high-tech innovations reduced by means of the combustion process in the enfrom Papenburg are at the top of the world rankings. gine.
-The sulphur content of the fuel is released into the The "Sonne" not only fulfils all the latest technical reatmosphere as unfiltered exhaust gas.
-It is therefore only quirements but was also designed, constructed and built possible to effect a significant reduction in sulphur emisin accordance with the latest environmental standards sions by replacing the traditional fuel in the form of heavy - moreover it was awarded "Blue Angel" environmental oil with alternative fuels such as marine diesel, natural certification. gas, fuel cells or emission purification systems.
+Sulphur oxides, on the other hand, cannot be reduced by means of the combustion process in the engine.
+The sulphur content of the fuel is released into the atmosphere as unfiltered exhaust gas.
+It is therefore only possible to effect a significant reduction in sulphur emissions by replacing the traditional fuel in the form of heavy oil with alternative fuels such as marine diesel, natural gas, fuel cells or emission purification systems.